TheGhostWhoLags/VirtMon-systemd/README.md

    - Enter IP address shown in terminal
    - The virtual monitor and VNC server will be created when the client attempts to connect
    - Set it to full-screen
-   - The VNC server and virtual screen will be destroyed on disconnect
+   - The VNC server and virtual screen will be destroyed when the client disconnects

 ---